 and won a World Series ring with the Red Sox.

-Dave has coached 19 pros, 11 members of the
+Dave has coached 19 pro players, 11 members of the

 Canadian national junior team, and more than